zhenkewu/CFRL/docs/source/introduction/getting_started.rst

    * - Module
      - Functionalities
    * - :code:`reader`
-     - Implements functions that read tabular trajectory data from either a :code:`.csv` file or a :code:`pandas.DataFrame` into a format required by :code:`CFRL` (:ref:`Trajectory Arrays <trajectory_arrays>`).
+     - Implements functions that read tabular trajectory data from either a :code:`.csv` file or a :code:`pandas.DataFrame` into a format required by :code:`PyCFRL` (:ref:`Trajectory Arrays <trajectory_arrays>`).
 Also implements functions that export trajectory data to either a :code:`.csv` file or a :code:`pandas.DataFrame`.
    * - :code:`preprocessor`
      - Implements the data preprocessing algorithm introduced in Wang et al. (2025).
    * - :code:`agents`